-The current sketch plan proposes for a mixed-use development consisting of single family homes, town homes and apartments.
-Single family homes are to generally be located on the western half of the site and consist of 65' and 55' wide lots.
+The current sketch plan proposes for a mixed-use development consisting of single-family homes, town homes and apartments.
+Smaller lot single family homes are proposed under a separate Homeowners Association and are to generally be located on the western half of the site.
+This product will be built on 35', 40' and 50' wide lots and provide a nice alternative to higher density townhomes, needed in this application to meet the MDR requirements provided for in the City's Comprehensive Plan.
 Front loaded town homes are to generally be located near the center of the site and provided a transition to higher density product to the east on Manning Avenue.
-The higher density product is to consist of 20 unit town homes and multi-story apartments with underground and surface parking.
-A large stormwater feature of approximately 10 acres is to be located near the center of the site and be an amenity to the single family and front loaded town homes.
+The higher density product is to consist of 20-unit town homes and multi-story apartments with underground and surface parking.
+A large stormwater feature of approximately 8.8 acres is to be located near the center of the site and be an amenity to the single family and front-loaded town homes.